deepset-ai/haystack-home/content/blog/mcp-with-haystack/index.md

 An MCP setup has two sides:

-- **MCP servers** expose capabilities (tools, resources, prompts) over a standardized interface.
+- **MCP servers** expose capabilities (tools, prompts, resources) over a standardized interface.
-- **MCP clients** (an LLM application, an agent, or an AI assistant like Claude Desktop, ChatGPT, or Cursor) discover those capabilities and call them at runtime.
+- **MCP clients** (an LLM application, an agent, or an AI assistant like Claude Code, ChatGPT, or Cursor) discover those capabilities and call them at runtime.

 A "tool" in MCP terms is just a callable with a name, a description, and a JSON Schema describing its inputs.
 That small, standardized contract is what makes the whole ecosystem interoperable.

+> ⚠️ **Security note:** MCP servers may introduce security risks.
+Exercise caution when connecting to MCP servers to ensure they do not expose sensitive data or perform malicious or unsafe actions.

 ## Why MCP and Haystack are a strong combination